Aaditya-Nandeshwar/Kubernetes/README.md

 ```
    stress --vm 2 --vm-bytes 200
 ```
-7) Switch to the second we to see autoscaling based on memory utlization at 60%.
+7) Switch to the second termimnal to see autoscaling based on memory utlization at 60%.